Community Steps Up to Help Keep Burlingame Candy Shop in Business

 Local

-“I called Irene and told her I was going to show up at 12,” Wong said.
+“I called Irene and told her that I was going to show up at 12,” Wong said.

-Michael Bennett said he’s been a client since he was 5 and he’s now 76, so when he heard the news, he knew what he had to do.
+Michael Bennett said he’s been a client since he was 5 years old and he’s now 76, so when he heard the news, he knew what he had to do.

-This what makes it so special, they have old school machines that allows them to continue to make these handmade confections.

-It’s tradition, it’s nostalgic.
-It takes me back to when my mother and my grandmother use to come,” said Bennett.

-The plan now is to create “Preston’s Forever,” a monthly subscription that will allow this Bay Area treasure to continue to make everyone's life sweeter for as long as possible.
+The plan now is to create “Preston’s Forever,” a monthly subscription that will allow the Bay Area treasure to continue to make everyone's life sweeter for as long as possible.